testdrivenio/flask-spa-auth/DRAFT.md

 | localStorage   | [Cross-Site Scripting](https://owasp.org/www-community/attacks/xss/) (XSS)        |

 CSRF is an attack against a web application in which the attacker attempts to trick an authenticated user into performing a malicious action.
-Most CSRF attacks target web applications that use cookie-based auth since web browsers include all of the cookies associated with a particular domain with each request.
+Most CSRF attacks target web applications that use cookie-based auth since web browsers include all of the cookies associated with each request's particular domain.
 So when a malicious request is made, the attacker can easily make use of the stored cookies.

 > To learn more about CSRF and how to prevent it in Flask, check out the [/blog/csrf-flask/](CSRF Protection in Flask) article.

 XSS attacks are a type of injection where JavaScript code into the client-side, usually to bypass the browser's same-origin policy.
 Web applications that store tokens in localStorage are open to XSS attacks.
 Open a browser and navigate to any site.
 Open the console in developer tools and type `JSON.stringify(localStorage)`.
 Press enter.
 This should print the localStorage elements in a JSON serialized form.
 It's that easy for a script to access localStorage.

-> For more on where to store JWTs, check out [Where to Store your JWTs – Cookies vs HTML5 Web Storage](https://stormpath.com/blog/where-to-store-your-jwts-cookies-vs-html5-web-storage).
+> For more on where to store JWTs, check out [Where to Store your JWTs – Cookies vs. HTML5 Web Storage](https://stormpath.com/blog/where-to-store-your-jwts-cookies-vs-html5-web-storage).

 ## Setting up Session-based Auth